Butane

 • 7 to 10 years

-• Open canisters will work but the gas will deteriorate over time.
+• Once opened, canisters may still work, but the gas quality can deteriorate over time.